top of page

 High-risk patients are those most likely to have poor outcomes—such as those with "unstable vital signs, hematocrit below 35%, age over 60 years, and comorbidities."
 These high-risk patients should undergo colonoscopy within 24 hours.

-Guidelines from the American Gastroenterological Association on diverticulitis recommend colonoscopy six to eight weeks after diagnosis.
+The American Gastroenterological Association guidelines on diverticulitis recommend colonoscopy six to eight weeks after diagnosis.

 Guidelines from the American Gastroenterological Association on diverticulitis recommend colonoscopy six to eight weeks after diagnosis